 Fact: Applied behaviour analysis programmes do not ignore emotion; they work around it.

-ABA (applied behaviour analysis) at home or the training centre focuses on observable behaviour because that’s what can be measured and consistently changed.
-Although ethical applied behaviour analysis therapy recognises the behaviour and the emotions behind it, such as anxiety, frustration or overwhelm.
+Applied behaviour analysis at home or the training centre focuses on observable behaviour because it is measurable and also changeable.
+Although ethical applied analysis therapy recognises the behaviour and the emotions behind it, such as anxiety, frustration or overwhelm.

 So, instead of labelling emotions, ABA works to reduce situations that cause distress, teaches coping and regulation skills, and increases a child’s ability to communicate their emotions.